saturn77/elerons/README.md

 # Elerons - ELectRONics Search with Rust
-Elerons is a command line tool for electronic component selection.
+Elerons is a command line tool for electronic component selection and design optimization facilitated by engineering know-how infused into the software itself.

 ## Background